vivaria/edisonrul.ing/docs/source/cards/a-cell-breeding-device.md

-# 'A' CELL BREEDING DEVICE
+# 'A' Cell Breeding Device

 > ① During each of your Standby Phases, put 1 A-Counter on 1 face-up monster your opponent controls.